Bonsai: Intentional and Personalized Social Media Feeds: Results

 \section{Results}

 We discuss how participants used \System{} during the study period, focusing on the prompts they authored, the actions they performed, and the ways they evaluated their feeds.
-We structure our findings around our three design goals: (1) how participants \textit{imprinted their intentions on social media feeds}, (2) how they \textit{exercised control over explicit and personalized feeds}, and (3) how they made sense of the \textit{procedural transparency of feed generation}.
+We structure our findings around our three design goals: (1) how participants \textit{imprinted their intentions on social media feeds}, (2) how they \textit{steered and maintained intentional and personalized feeds}, and (3) how they made sense of the \textit{procedural transparency of feed generation}.
 Our 15 participants built between 1 and 4 feeds each for a total of 36 feeds.
 They manually re-generated their feeds between 2 and 16 times for a total of 103 times.
 Per week, they consumed \System{} feeds between 8 and 264 times each for a total of 1413 requests.